joshfrench/om-wiki-fork/Tutorial.md

 Hopefully the view composability and extensibility offered by Om puts a gleam in your eye.
-There's more enough here to keep if occupied for hours if you wish to take it further.
+There's more enough here to keep if occupied for hours if you wish to take it further yourself.

+Otherwise in the next section we'll show we can easily modify each professor's class list and even make it possible to edit the class name inline.

+## Interactivity & Higher Order Components

+## Async Application State